Best smart speakers under $100 in 2026 including Echo Dot, Nest Mini, and HomePod Mini

-The smart speaker market has evolved significantly over the past few years.
+The smart speaker market has changed considerably over the past few years.
 What once required spending $200 or more can now be achieved with devices under $100.
-I’ve tested dozens of budget smart speakers, and I’m genuinely surprised by how much these affordable options can do.
-From streaming high-quality music to managing your entire smart home setup, today’s budget speakers punch well above their weight class.
+After comparing features, real user feedback, and performance differences between popular models of budget smart speakers, and I’m genuinely surprised by how much these affordable options can do.
+From streaming high-quality music to managing your entire smart home setup, today’s budget speakers performing well above their affordable class.

 In this guide, we’ll help you find the best budget smart speakers under $100, along with a few options under $150 for slightly better sound and features.
-After extensive testing and real-world use, these recommendations represent the speakers that offer the best balance of sound quality, smart features, and overall value in 2026.
+I have found that these speakers are really good.
+They sound great.
+Have a lot of smart features.

 Device